plasticityai/coldbrew/README.md

   hideWarnings: false, /* Hides warnings */
   monitorFileUsage: false, /* Monitors file usage for slimming the data bundle for a custom Coldbrew Python environment */
   asyncYieldRate: null, /* Allows you to override the default asynchronous yield rate (see setAsyncYieldRate()) */
-  worker: false, /* Runs the Coldbrew Python interpreter in a seperate Web Worker or Worker thread */
+  worker: false, /* Runs the Coldbrew Python interpreter in a separate Web Worker or Worker thread */
   transformVariableCasing: true, /* Transforms bridge variable properties and methods to camel case or snake case automatically */
 };
 ```